cb1kenobi/snooplogg/README.md

 ## `historySize`

 The number of log messages to buffer.
 Defaults to `0`.
+Pipe SnoopLogg to a writable stream with `{ flush: true }` to see the buffered messages.

 # Demo